Tankovod/Tankovod/README.md

 - 👋 Hi, I’m @Tankovod
 - 👀 I’m interested in writing API, telegram bots, web-services and python scripts
 - 🌱 I’m currently learning NodeJS and React
-- 📫 How to reach me telegram: @Frog_dangerous
+- 📫 How to reach me
+- tg: @Frog_dangerous
+- mail: Wotdimas@gmail.com

 <!---
 Tankovod/Tankovod is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.